Care Leavers advice and information

 Staying Close, Staying Connected

 All young people need support sometimes.
-Centre 33 is an advice service specifically for under 26-year-olds.
-They are located at 33 Clarendon Street, Cambridge, CB1 1JX and are open Mon-Wed 10am-5pm and Fri and Sat 10am-1:30pm (they are closed on Thursdays).
+Centre 33 is an advice service for anyone under 26 years old.
+They are located at 33 Clarendon Street, Cambridge.
+CB1 1JX and are open Monday to Wednesday 10am to 5pm, closed on Thursday, and open Friday to Saturday 10am to 1:30pm.
 Their Housing and Living Skills worker can be reached on 01223 316488.

 The following organisations that specialise in helping young people may also be able to help you: